-The last thing Jesus said on Earth was this: “Go and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit.”
-So for Jesus, this idea of baptizing people that want to follow him was nonnegotiable.
+Jesus commissioned his disciples to “Go and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit.”
+So for Jesus, this idea of baptizing people that want to follow him was non-negotiable.